 This interdisciplinary project will incorporate the disciplines of Engineering, Chemistry, and Physics.
 However, the project is specifically housed within the Hope College Department of Engineering.
 Interested students must reach out to Dr. Christians in person or via email prior to applying.

-Semiconductors, such as the silicon in solar cells and computer chips, the gallium nitride in LEDs, and the zinc oxide in sunscreen, are all around us and the key components of many technologies, especially in the realm of alternative energy technologies.
+Halide perovskites are semiconductors with many interesting properties.
+Semiconductors, such as the silicon in solar cells and computer chips, the gallium nitride in LEDs, selenium in digital x-ray detectors, and the zinc oxide in sunscreen, are all around us.
 Halide perovskites are a class of semiconductors which have the general chemical formula ABX3 and widely tunable properties.
-A major advantage over traditional semiconductors, such as silicon, is that halide perovskites can be solution-processed, meaning that they can be printed or coated from "inks".
+A major advantage over many semiconductors is that halide perovskites can be solution-processed, meaning that they can be printed or coated from "inks".

 This project will focus on exploring the possibility of creating color changing solar windows, solar cells which could switch between dark/colored and clear/transparent, depending on the conditions.
 By changing color, a solar cell could be effective at harvesting solar energy without sacrificing the view.

 For this project, one specific mechanism will be explored which can provide a color change in halide perovskites.
 Work is ongoing to understand how to best design the materials and eventual devices to make a robust product which could reliably switch between color states without degrading.
 Various characterization techniques will be used to explore material properties and investigate mechanisms.